 For this reason, you need to keep it extra safe.
 Remember, anyone with your private key can unlock your wallet and steal your coins.

-I recommend that you print your private key onto a piece of paper (shown below).
+I recommend that you print your private key onto a piece of paper.
 This contains the details of your private key as well as a barcode that can be used to access your MEW wallet.

 After you have safely stored your private key, you can check your wallet’s public address by clicking on the button “Save Your Address’.

 As you can see from the image below, MyEtherWallet.com provides you with several ways to access your wallet.
-We have already described most of these options earlier on in the guide.
+You'd do well to pick one that suits your preferences best.

 In this example, we will access the wallet using the Keystore file.